cmendozab/pacman/README.md

 You could also add more PacMan after starting the game, simply repeat the process described previously to add new pacman instances.

 Trick: If you would like to see all of the pacmen on screen to speed up, click again on the Start Game button.
-The pacmen will start to move even faster each time you press the Start Game button.
+The PacMen will start to move even faster each time you press the Start Game button.

 # Support:
 > For additional support below is my email.
 Include the title in your email "Help PacMen Game GitHub".